R2VF: A Two-Step Regularization Algorithm to Cluster Categories in GLMs: Discussion

-As evident by the comparisons in Section 4, the R2VF algorithm provides much sparser models than current solutions, with an improvement on model performance as well.
-Despite these promising results, some areas are still ripe for inquiry.
+The R2VF algorithm provides much sparser models than current solutions, with an improvement on model performance as well.
+Despite these results, some areas are still ripe for inquiry.
 A pivotal aspect concerns the impact of reference level selection during the initial regularized regression step.
 Although our methodology primarily leverages this step for category ranking, minimizing its overall impact, the selection could skew the regularization strength across categories.
 Specifically, categories with coefficients closer to the intercept might undergo less regularization compared to those further away.
 Investigating methods to mitigate this bias could yield a more robust category ranking process.

 Another challenge we face is determining the regularization type in Step 3 – Ridge regression has the advantage of resulting in a full ranking which doesn’t merge any categories with the intercept, but Lasso regression is much closer to the final model and thus probably provides a more accurate ranking for this specific model.
-Initial results suggest that using Ridge works well for less complex models, but in case of high-cardinality features and many features in general, using Ridge might result in over-fitting on the non-regularized environment of Step 6, which subsequently leads to over-regularization due to high lambdas being determined best.
+Initial results suggest that while Ridge in Step 3 provides a full ranking, for complex models (high-cardinality or many features), this dense ranking (when binned in Step 4) might create an overly granular set of ordinal levels.
+The subsequent Lasso variable fusion in Step 6 might then select a very high lambda to compensate, potentially leading to over-regularization of the final clusters.

 In addition, computation time could be further optimized, particularly during the initial regularized regression stage.
 Given our focus on category ranking, rather than being interested in the actual coefficients, various strategies could streamline the process—utilizing a subset of data, refining the lambda search grid, or simplifying the validation approach.
 It could be beneficial to explore these and other heuristics to shorten computation time without significantly affecting the category ranking accuracy.